dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab7/README.md

 In this step we will walk through the different Dynatrace dashboards that are available out of the box for monitoring Kubernetes.

 ### Tasks to complete this step
-1. Validate AKS ActivateGate visible in Dynatrace UI</summary>
+1. Validate AWS ActivateGate visible in Dynatrace UI</summary>
    1.1.
 Go to the Dynatrace UI.
    1.2.
 From the Dynatrace Menu, click `Manage --> Deployment status` to review OneAgent Deployment status 1.3.
 Within the `Deployment status` page, next click on the `ActiveGate` option to review the Active Gate. <br>